DevExpress/testcafe-studio-docs/documentation/guides/record-tests/README.md

 After the fixture is created, you can start recording tests.

-> If you start recording a test from the **Welcome** page, TestCafe Studio automatically creates a new fixture.
+> If you start recording a test from the [Welcome Page](../../user-interface/welcome-page.md), TestCafe Studio automatically creates a new fixture.

 ## Create Tests